seL4/camkes-tool/docs/index.md

   these options encountered on the command line takes precedence.
 Note that there is no option to set the default verbosity (which is more than --quiet, but less than --verbose).
-The verbosity setting is applied globally during the execution of a tool.
+The verbosity setting is applied globally during execution.
 For example, applying --debug to inspect a parsing problem in the runner will also generate debugging output from the lexing phase.

 **--default-priority**

 > Threads in a seL4 system are all configured with an initial priority.
 This can be tuned via attributes, but otherwise threads inherit a global default.
   This parameter allows you to set the global default.
-This option is only available for the runner.

 **--elf**, **-E**

 > Pass an ELF file that is to contribute to the final CapDL specification of a system.
-This parameter, that is only relevant for the runner, allows you to pass in the compiled ELF binary of one of your component instances.
+This parameter allows you to pass in the compiled ELF binary of one of your component instances.
 The CAmkES build system should take care of passing this option.

 **-f FILE**, **--file FILE**

-> Each tool accepts a list of input specifications.
-This argument adds FILE to the list of input files to parse.
-If you use this argument multiple times the order in which the input files are encountered on the command line will determine the order in which they are parsed.
-This argument is optional for some tools, which read from standard input if it is not given.
+> This argument sets FILE as the input to parse.
+This argument is required and only a single input file is supported.

 **-h**, **--help**